 Nearby is the old basalt quarry, where basalt was mined and sent to Adelaide for the Port Adelaide Railway.

-On the edge of town is the “Island Beehive”, a honey exporter offering public tours, honey and souvenir sales and café.
+On the edge of town is the “Island Beehive“, an organic honey producer offering public tours, honey, souvenir sales and a café.

 At 5pm each afternoon, the “pelican man” feeds the pelicans, and informs and entertains visitors for the price of a donation towards the food and his effort.